 College of Engineering

 Welcome to the College of Engineering at North Carolina Agricultural and Technical State University.
-We are proud of the quality of education and research of our College; and inspired by the innovativeness, capabilities, and achievements of our engineering students, graduates, faculty, staff, and alumni.
+We are proud of the quality of the education and research of our College; and inspired by the innovativeness, capabilities, and solutions being created by our engineering students, graduates, faculty, staff, and alumni.
 As we continue on our trajectory of excellence, we invite you to go beyond this brochure to learn more about us.

-This is a wonderful time to be a part of North Carolina A&T State University’s College of Engineering.
-We encourage you to learn more about us and invite you to visit our campus to see first-hand what sets us apart in excellence and education.
+This is a wonderful time to be a part of North Carolina Agricultural and Technical State University’s College of Engineering.
+We encourage you to learn more about us and invite you to visit our campus to see first-hand what sets us apart in academics, innovation, and research.

 University Events Center